SMadushanka/Selling-POS-System/README.md

-this is a simple point of sales system
+This is a simple point of sales system

 sitemap --> https://www.gloomaps.com/Tvpei6eRrC